 Known as “The Most Haunted Place in the French Quarter,” the LaLaurie Mansion is known for its gruesome history.
 Madame Delphine LaLaurie was a socialite, thrice-married and known for throwing extravagant parties.
-It was only after a kitchen fire was set by an emaciated 70-year old slave chained to the stove, that it was discovered that the attic had become a torture chamber and Madame LaLaurie was a sadistic serial killer.
-The attic was a nightmare of sight and smell, where she had been torturing slaves with such heinous crimes as gouging their eyes, flaying their skin and conducting medical experiments to break and reset their bones in contorted ways.
+It was only after a kitchen fire was set by an emaciated 70-year old enslaved woman chained to the stove, that it was discovered that the attic had become a torture chamber and Madame LaLaurie was a sadistic serial killer.
 Before she could be held accountable for her crimes, she escaped and fled to Paris.
 You can recognize the mansion from the outside by the cemented window on the third story.
-It’s rumored that a slave threw himself out of the window to avoid punishment and it was sealed shortly after, remaining that way today.
+It’s rumored that an enslaved man threw himself out of the window to avoid punishment and it was sealed shortly after, remaining that way today.

 The southern live oaks covered in Spanish moss set the tone for the beautiful and eerie city of Savannah.
 Known as America’s most haunted city, Savannah has its fair share of specters.
 With its historical significance in the Revolutionary and Civil Wars, the spirits of soldiers linger throughout the city.
 One notable place to visit is The Marshall House.
 It was commandeered by Union General William T. Sherman in the winter of 1864 during the Civil War.
 They used part of the hotel as a surgical room.
 Due to the frozen terrain, they had to bury amputated body parts under the floorboards.
 There have been ghost sightings of Union soldiers, one said to be in search of a surgeon.